fauxtix/BlazorFluentUI_FL/README.md

 # Edaman API with Blazor Fluent UI
 [documentation](https://fluentui-blazor.net/)

+## Educational Purpose

+This project was developed as a means to learn and explore the capabilities of Blazor Fluent UI.
+While the primary objective was to access the Edaman API for recipe data, the focus was equally on leveraging various Fluent UI components and patterns.

+### Learning Objectives

+- Gain familiarity with Blazor Fluent UI components and their usage.
+- Understand how to integrate external APIs into Blazor applications.
+- Practice building responsive and user-friendly web interfaces.
+- Explore data visualization and presentation techniques.
+  ***
 ## Overview

 Edaman API with Fluent UI is a web application that utilizes the Edaman API to provide recipe search functionality and access to a comprehensive food database.
 Built with Blazor Fluent UI, this application offers a user-friendly interface for searching, browsing, and saving favorite recipes.